RedHatInsights/insights-ansible-check/README.rst

     CHECKMODE SUMMARY **************************************************************
     gavin-rhel66-nofips		7ce9d65c-729d-4769-b038-db725bb69641
-        failed : fips mode must be enabled gavin-rhel66-yesfips		31efea29-6020-4dfa-be47-f1aca02fba28
+        fail : fips mode must be enabled gavin-rhel66-yesfips		31efea29-6020-4dfa-be47-f1aca02fba28
-        passed : fips mode must be enabled
+        pass : fips mode must be enabled

-In the CHECKMODE SUMMARY, the final "passed" and "failed" are the important bits.
-The label "failed" is a big red "X", no this system is NOT in fips mode.
-The label "passed" is a green checkmark, yes the system is in fips mode.
+In the CHECKMODE SUMMARY, the final "pass" and "fail" are the important bits.
+The label "fail" is a big red "X", no this system is NOT in fips mode.
+The label "pass" is a green checkmark, yes the system is in fips mode.

 When a playbook is run in --check mode, the status "changed" doen't mean actually changed, it means would have been changed, not in the state specified by the task.
-This is why we map "changed" to "failed".
+This is why we map "changed" to "fail".

-The status "ok" means the system is in the state specified by the task, so we map that to "passed".
+The status "ok" means the system is in the state specified by the task, so we map that to "pass".

 Note that the status "ok" is also returned for tasks that don't specify a state for the system, but instead just gather facts, or other information from the system.
 The initial, implicit,